-Let's relearn to look at the world – through childish eyes, says Augusta Bruce.
+We should relearn to look at the world – through childish eyes, says Augusta Bruce.

-Before I begin I promise you this: I will not preach the importance of seeds and how we should be planting them all the time.
+Before I begin I promise you this: I will not preach the importance of seeds [link to Antonia's recipes] and how we should be planting them all the time.
 Rather I would like to get a sense of what they actually mean, and hope to do this by looking at a few examples from film and literature, beginning with a fantastical tale that we all know and love: James and the Giant Peach, by Roald Dahl.

 We all remember the slightly questionable circumstance whereby James meets an old man with a paper bag of wriggling ‘green things’ at the bottom of his garden.
 Unlike the brown seeds just mentioned, these seeds are attractive – possessing a ‘strange brightness’, like ‘little stones or crystals’.
 The old man instructs James to listen to them: ‘Listen to them move!’ as if they were alive, with a music of their own.

 But what is most magical about these seeds is the effect they have.
 At the beginning of the story, James is an orphan, living with his sadistic Aunt Spiker and Aunt Sponge.
 The peach tree is barren, the garden is desolate.
 The seeds are the turning point.
 Once James spills them on the ground, ‘suddenly, the whole place, the whole garden’ becomes ‘alive with magic.’

 The old man’s seeds have two noticeable effects.
 Firstly they rejuvenate.
 Secondly, they magnify.
 The peach becomes as large as a house, and the insects grow to human size.